jo3-l/blog/content/about.md

 Nowadays, I primarily work with Rust and Go on backend projects; however, I also have experience in Python, TypeScript, Java, and C++ among other technologies.

-I am a [frequent contributor](yag-contributions) to the open-source YAGPDB Discord bot in Go, focusing on its custom templating engine.
+I am a [frequent contributor][yag-contributions] to the open-source YAGPDB Discord bot in Go, focusing on its custom templating engine.
 Notably, I implemented multiple language features such as `break`, `continue`, and error-handling constructs in the production interpreter, and am currently working on improving editor integration via a [language server in Rust](https://github.com/jo3-l/yag-template-lsp).
-As part of the latter project, I implemented an [error-tolerant and lossless parser](yag-template-syntax) by hand, integrated with [rowan](https://github.com/rust-analyzer/rowan).
+As part of the latter project, I implemented an [error-tolerant and lossless parser][yag-template-syntax] by hand, integrated with [rowan](https://github.com/rust-analyzer/rowan).

 [yag-contributions]: https://github.com/botlabs-gg/yagpdb/commits?author=jo3-l